-Spring blooming bulbs are usually planted in the fall and left to fend for themselves throughout the winter.
-The bulbs generally come with planting instructions for how deep to bury them and how much sun exposure they will need, but whether to feed the bulbs is not often mentioned.
+Spring-blooming bulbs are usually planted in the fall and left to fend for themselves throughout the winter.
+The bulbs generally come with planting instructions for how deep to bury them and how much sun exposure they will need, but when and whether to feed the bulbs is often missing.

 Phosphorous isn’t good at working its way down through layers of soil.
-To be effective, it needs to be added to the planting hole or worked into the surrounding soil, rather than just sprinkled on top.
+To be effective, it needs to be added to the planting hole or worked into the surrounding soil before you plant, rather than just sprinkled on top.

 Do I Need to Fertilize Every Type of Spring Blooming Bulb?

 If the bulbs are going to be maintained in a planting bed for more than one year, it is important to supply additional fertilizer.
 Bulbs that will be dug up after they bloom do not need any additional fertilization after the foliage dies back.